Ulster American Folk Park Omagh – a step back in time

 Given the Irish weather and that 4 seasons in one day, it is possible for rain to fall so take an umbrella and wear your sturdy walking shoes.
 There is a café that serves snacks and drinks as food items are not allowed into the galleries although you can grab an icecream cone walking the park.
 There are picnic tables around the main car park (parking is free) where you can stop for a picnic lunch.

-Ulster American folk park opening hours
+American Folk park Omagh opening times

 When you enter the Visitor’s information centre you will see the Centre for Migration Studies (CMS) with its attached library.